Enel (BIT:ENEL) PT Set at €9.20 by UBS Group

-Enel (BIT:ENEL) received a €9.20 ($10.45) target price from stock analysts at UBS Group in a research report issued to clients and investors on Wednesday, Borsen Zeitung reports.
+Enel (BIT:ENEL) has been given a €9.20 ($10.45) price objective by equities research analysts at UBS Group in a report issued on Tuesday, Borsen Zeitung reports.

-Several other analysts have also recently commented on the stock.
-Jefferies Financial Group set a €7.00 ($7.95) price target on shares of Enel in a research note on Monday, November 15th.
-Credit Suisse Group set a €9.20 ($10.45) price target on shares of Enel in a report on Monday, September 6th.
-Morgan Stanley set a €9.00 ($10.23) target price on shares of Enel in a research note on Monday, September 20th.
-Royal Bank of Canada set a €9.00 ($10.23) target price on shares of Enel in a research note on Thursday, October 7th.
-Finally, Barclays set a €9.70 ($11.02) target price on shares of Enel in a research report on Thursday, October 21st.
-One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat, Enel currently has a consensus rating of “Buy” and a consensus price target of €9.10 ($10.34).
+Several other equities research analysts have also recently commented on the stock.
+Credit Suisse Group set a €9.20 ($10.45) price objective on shares of Enel in a research report on Monday, September 6th.
+Royal Bank of Canada set a €9.00 ($10.23) price objective on shares of Enel in a research report on Thursday, October 7th.
+Berenberg Bank set a €7.70 ($8.75) price objective on shares of Enel in a research report on Thursday, September 30th.
+Deutsche Bank Aktiengesellschaft set a €8.50 ($9.66) price objective on shares of Enel in a research report on Thursday, November 25th.
+Finally, Jefferies Financial Group set a €7.00 ($7.95) price target on shares of Enel in a research report on Monday, November 15th.
+One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of €9.10 ($10.34).

 Enel SpA, together with its subsidiaries, operates in the electricity and gas sectors worldwide.
 The company generates, transmits, distributes, purchases, transports, and sells electricity; transports and markets natural gas; supplies LNG; and designs, develops, constructs, operates, manages, and maintains generation plants and transmission grids.